digitaltwinconsortium/ManufacturingOntologies/README.md

 Enter `WE19` from the SAP system's search box, which will bring up the `Test Tool for IDoc Processing` screen.
 Select the `Using message type` radio button and enter `INTERNAL_ORDER`.
 Click on the `Create` button.
 Click on the `EDICC` field.
 In the `Edit Control Record Fields` dialog, enter `LOGICAPP` for `Receiver Port`, `S4HCLNT100` for `Receiver Partner No.` and `LS` for `Receiver Part.
 Type`.
 Similarily, enter `SAPS4H` for `Sender Port`, `S4HCLNT100` for `Sender Partner No.` and `LS` for `Sender Part.
 Type`.
 Click the green check button.
 Click on the `Standard Outbound Processing` button.
 In the `Outbound Processing of IDoc` dialog, click the green check button to start the IDoc message processing.

-Open the Azure Digital Twins Explorer from the Azure Digital Twins service instance planel in the Azure Portal and check that new job order digital twin called `sap` is created.
+Open the Azure Digital Twins Explorer from the Azure Digital Twins service instance planel in the Azure Portal and check that a new job order digital twin called `sap` is created.
 Similarily, you can open the Storage browser of your Azure Storage Account, select Files shares and check that a new `IDoc.xml` file was created in the `sap` folder.

 Note: To check for IDoc message processing errors, entering `WE09` from the SAP system's search box, select a time range and click the `execute` button.
 This will bring up the `IDoc Search for Business Content` screen and you can select each IDoc for processing errors in the table displayed.